Skip to main content

 Use 2-character ISO country codes to simplify targeting by country.

-How to implement country code targeting:
+To set up country code targeting:

-• Create an attribute and set the Data Type to String
+• Create an attribute and set the Data Type to String.

-• Save the attribute
+• Save the attribute.

 Simple targeting conditions